Test Methodology & Science

 Accepted in clinical contextsYesNo

-Norm recencyRestandardised on defined schedulesUpdate schedule not disclosed
+Norm recencyRestandardised on defined schedulesUpdate schedule rarely disclosed

-WAIS-IV figures sourced from Pearson Assessments technical and interpretive manual.
-Online SEM estimates are conservative approximations based on typical item count and disclosed methodology in published online psychometric literature.
+WAIS-IV figures sourced from the Pearson Assessments technical and interpretive manual.
+Online SEM estimates are conservative approximations based on published psychometric literature.

-Clinical assessments are administered under controlled, proctored conditions with standardised equipment, scripted instructions, and trained examiners.
+Clinical assessments are conducted under controlled, proctored conditions with standardised equipment, scripted instructions, and trained examiners.
 This eliminates the environmental variance that is unavoidable in self-administered online testing.
-The conditions matter because IQ tests measure performance, and performance is partly a function of the context in which it is measured.
+Test conditions matter because IQ tests measure performance under specific circumstances — and performance is partly a function of context.

 Score Ceiling Reliability at High Score Ranges